nesi/support-docs/docs/Storage/Nearline_long-term_storage/Nearline_Long-Term_Storage_Service.md

 corresponding backend process remains scheduled or running** until finished.

-<span class="inline-comment-marker">The process of what data goes into
-tape and when is automated</span>, and is not something you will have control over.
+The process of what data goes into tape and when is automated, and is not something you will have control over.
 The service is designed to optimise interaction with the Nearline filesystem and avoid problem workloads for the benefit of all users.

 If your files are on tape, it will take time to retrieve them.
 Access to tape readers is on a first come first served basis, and the amount of